POLYGONAL DEFINITION & CLASSIFICATION

 Opus Caementicium – the foundational Roman construction method consisting of a mix of aggregate such as rubble, volcanic tuff, or bricks and mortar (often made with volcanic pozzolana ash for hydraulic strength).
 It was used to build durable walls, vaults, and domes.

-Opus Quadratum – a technique using large, rectangular blocks of stone set in parallel courses, often without mortar.
+Opus Quadratum – a technique using largely standard, rectangular blocks of stone set in parallel courses, often without mortar.
+Generally speaking, the Romans progressed slowly from softer volcanic stone like tufa to harder varieties such as limestone (travertine) and marble.

 The absence of references to polygonal masonry in Vitruvius is significant for several reasons.
 First, De Architectura presents itself as a comprehensive account of Roman building practices, encompassing both earlier traditions and those current in Vitruvius’ own time.
 The omission of polygonal masonry—despite its clear and widespread presence throughout Italy at the time of writing—suggests that the Romans did not credit themselves with this form of construction, or at the very least regarded it as lying outside the established Roman architectural tradition.